lilyvalley/Tracking-NIH-Grants/README.md

   5)	Start with training a stochastic gradient descent (SGD) classifier.
   6)	Evaluate the model by using K fold cross-validation.
   7)	Compare and select performance measure such as accuracy (not very informative), confusion matrix/ precision and recall/ f1 score.
 Plot ROC curve to evaluate model.
-  8)	Since the performance of the SGD not optimal, I trained another model using random forest.
+  8)	Since the performance of the SGD is not optimal, I trained another model using random forest.
 The ROC curve shows much better performance compared to SGD.
 See below:
   ![ROC comapre](https://github.com/lilyvalley/Tracking-NIH-Grants/blob/master/images/ROC_multiple.png)
   9)	Fine tune the random forest classifier by grid search to find best hyperparameter and best model.